threefoldfoundation/tft-stellar/ThreeBotPackages/docker/readme.md

 Upgrade the version.

-Create a "packagedcharts" folder here.
+Create a "packagedcharts" folder in the `helm` folder.
 It is already in the .gitignore.

 Empty the folder if it already existed and in this folder, package the charts you modified: